-- h) Technical Changes to Council Tax No further changes to discounts/exemptions are assumed at this stage but this will be maintained under review as part of the Council's budget planning for 2016/17; - i) A Pay award of 1% has been assumed in each year over the life of the MTFP. - j) No provision for Staff Turnover is assumed in any year of the Medium Term Financial Plan at this stage; - k) For 2016/17 the Council's Employers' pension contribution rate is as determined in the 2013 valuation of the Lancashire Pension Fund.
+- h) Technical Changes to Council Tax No further changes to discounts/exemptions are assumed for 2016/17; - i) A Pay award of 1% has been assumed in each year over the life of the MTFP. - j) No provision for Staff Turnover is assumed in any year of the Medium Term Financial Plan at this stage; - k) For 2016/17 the Council's Employers' pension contribution rate is as determined in the 2013 valuation of the Lancashire Pension Fund.
 This set contribution levels for three years up to March 2017.
 The next fund valuation will take place as at 31st March 2016 and set rates for three years from 1st April 2017.
-Employer contributions are expected to remain a combination of a fixed cash contribution for the past deficit on the Council's share of the Pension Fund (est. at £1.352m for 2016/17) plus a variable contribution (12.2%) based on the Council's salary base. - National Insurance Contributions The Government will implement changes to the National Insurance regime associated with local government pensions with effect from 2016/17.
-The impact of this is to add c£88k additional costs to Employers National Insurance contributions from that year onward; - m) Robustness of Fees and Charges General fees and charges are assumed to increase in line with inflation (2.5% for the purposes of the MTFP) but will be subject to annual review as part of the development of the budget in each year; - n) Council Tax Collection Reflecting Council Tax collection performance in recent years, it is assumed at this stage that there is a surplus on the Collection Fund for distribution to Pendle and the Major Preceptors over the life of the MTFP.
+Employer contributions are expected to remain a combination of a fixed cash contribution for the past deficit on the Council's share of the Pension Fund (est. at £1.352m for 2016/17) plus a variable contribution (12.2%) based on the Council's salary base.
+Figures for each year as follows:

+- National Insurance Contributions The Government will implement changes to the National Insurance regime associated with local government pensions with effect from 2016/17.
+The impact of this is reflected in the costs of Employers National Insurance contributions from that year onward; - m) Robustness of Fees and Charges General fees and charges are assumed to increase in line with the resolution of the Executive in September 2015 and thereafter by inflation but will be subject to annual review as part of the development of the budget in each year; - n) Council Tax Collection Reflecting Council Tax collection performance in recent years, it is assumed at this stage that there is a surplus on the Collection Fund for distribution to Pendle and the Major Preceptors over the life of the MTFP.
 This position is reviewed annually.
 The current assumptions for Pendle's share of the surplus is as follows: